-Faculty Grants for Short-Term Funded Visits at Harvard University
+Harvard University Faculty Grants for Short-Term Funded Visits

 In order to strengthen the presence of individuals with a track record of achievements in both the academic and scientific fields at Harvard, RCC offers travel grants for short-term funded visits at Harvard University for purposes.
 The program aims at reinforcing faculty mobility and academic collaboration with Harvard University faculty, Departments, Centers and Schools by means of building academic collaboration that can lead to future visiting research fellowships at Harvard.
 The objective being pursued is also to set-up and follow-up of Study Groups, joint projects and PhD theses that are co-directed by faculty from Harvard University and RCC member universities, as well as the preparation of joint applications for competitive research grants either in the United States or in Europe.

-Candidates must be faculty in regular service at one of RCC’s member universities and provide acknowledgement of support from Harvard University faculty, Department, Center or School for the intended short visit.
+Candidates must be current and active full time faculty at one of RCC’s member universities and provide acknowledgement of support from the Harvard University faculty, Department, Center or School for the intended short visit.

 You are eligible to apply for one of the RCC Graduate Scholarships if you are a Graduate (licenciado/a, ingeniero/a, arquitecto/a, graduado/a, master) who enrolls in one of the Graduate Programs at Harvard University.
 Preference is given to students who have attended one of the RCC Partner Universities.

 The Scholarships are awarded for one academic year, but recipients may apply for renewal.